danieltomaslovazzano/pet-api-firebase/backend/README.md

 ------------------------------------------------------------
 Authentication & Authorization:
 ------------------------------------------------------------
 The API uses a comprehensive authentication and authorization system to secure endpoints.
+This system follows a clean separation of concerns pattern, keeping identity verification (authentication) separate from permission checking (authorization).

 Authentication:
 - Firebase Authentication is used for identity verification